Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Discrete Magnus expansion and discrete pre-Lie Magnus expansion

 with $m$ ${\mathbb P}$-terms.
-We also recall that $T := e^{{\mathbb Q}},$ then via (\ref{a00}) and (\ref{ac}) we immediately obtain the formulas for ${\mathbb Q}^{(m)}(N+1)$, given the findings of the generic case, and the pre-Lie discrete Magnus expansion in this case takes the simple form resembling structurally the continuum case,
+We also recall that \smash{$T := {\rm e}^{{\mathcal Q}}$}, then via~(\ref{a00}) and~(\ref{ac}) we immediately obtain the formulas for ${\mathcal Q}^{(m)}(N+1)$, given the findings of the generic case, and the pre-Lie discrete Magnus expansion in this case takes the simple form resembling structurally the continuum case,

-Higher order terms are obtained via (\ref{R1}), (\ref{R2}).
-Expressions (\ref{prelie2}) are much more concise compared to the general ones (\ref{pre1}), and apparently similar to the corresponding continuous formulas, given that certain ``boundary terms'' are missing in the linear scenario. \end{rem}
+Higher-order terms are obtained via~(\ref{R1}) and~(\ref{R2}).
+Expressions~(\ref{prelie2b}) are much more concise compared to the general ones~(\ref{pre1}), and apparently similar to the corresponding continuous formulas, given that {terms that contain higher-order elements $L^{(m)}$, $m>1$, in the general case} are missing in the linear scenario. \end{rem}